marcbourlon/TipTap/README.md

 For now, there's not exactly _fallbacks_.
 Sorry.
 Just, you can define combos which react to both touch or mouse events, simply masking you the difference.
 So, yes, only single pointer interactions can be done with mouse.

-## Syntax for combining simultaneous gestures
+## Syntax for defining complex gestures

-## Syntax for creating combos
+## Syntax for defining combos